 The Lebanese have been saying “bét” for at least 3200 years, now they say “bét” but it suddenly from a “dialect” of Arabic.
 It is foolish to think that a population will speak a language, say Aramaized Canaanite, plus local variations, then suddenly, tabula rasa, switch to another one for the same words.

-It would be an anachronism to assert that Italian is a dialect of Catalan, but safe to say that Italian comes from (vulgar) Latin.
+It would be an anachronism to assert that Italian is a dialect of Catalan, but safer to say that Italian comes from (vulgar) Latin.
 But when it comes to Lebanese (more generally NorthWestern Levantine), the “politically correct” Arabist-think-tank view (low-IQ Westerners trained into something called “Middle East Studies”) is that is is derived from Arabic (Lebanese “dialect” of Arabic) to accommodate sensitivities — even linguists find circular arguments to violate the arrow of time to serve the interest of panArabism.
 In situations where there are similarities between a word used in Leb and Arabic, they insist it is derived from Arabic not from a common root of both.
 (Most Lebanese are confused by diglossia as one is not supposed to write in the spoken language).
 Unlike Indo-European languages, Semitic languages have a criss-cross of roots and considerable areal diffusion to assert clean descendance, hence statements such as “A is a dialect of B” don’t have the certainty and neatness found elsewhere, which we will argue, requires orthogonal factors.
 Even Arabic is ill defined (historically, it may be referencing a nonpeninsular Western population) and the definition “Arabic” is largely circular.
 To make things more complicated, what linguists call “Arabic” isn’t classical Arabic but some hypothetical construction called “Proto-Arabic” — so linguists and politicians don’t even mean the same thing.
 Even linguists get confused about the circularity and forget their own definitions, and their Arabist students are even more confused.

 Write in Lebanese/Levantine/Modern Canaanite!